luciusmagn/magnusi.tech/posts/alma.md

 I know all that, and I accept it.
 I love you even with those parts and for your sake, I put up with them, and I will do everything I can to help you improve in the areas which are most important in the longterm.
 I have come to terms with them.
 I have come to terms with your mental struggle and I love you despite that.

 Also, everyone has a bunch of flaws, I am no different, I have some bits that just really suck, yea, and I admit to them.
+I have trouble expressing some of my emotions, I can be annoying at times, I am a bit lazy, I get lonely easily but I also avoid people, I can be pretty mean to people outside my social circles, I have a dominating element and I have some odd random rituals and bunch more.
+You can probably figure out some on your own, too.
+Yea, I am far from perfect.

-I promise to you, that regardless of anything, I will always be there for you in your recovery and I will combat whatever demons you throw at me.
+Nevertheless, I promise to you, that regardless of anything, I will always be there for you in your recovery and I will combat whatever demons you throw at me.
 If your anxieties act out, I will talk to you until we have dispelled all of them, if your PTSD acts out, I will console you and I will offer you comfort and my loving presence until its attack is over, if your depression acts out, I won't